 In any language, the function of a verb is to express action, but there is a distinct difference between verb usage in English and biblical Greek.
-Basically, with English verbs we emphasize the time of the action while with Greek verbs the kind of action is primary and the time of action is secondary.
+Basically with English verbs, we emphasize the time of the action.
+With Greek verbs, the kind of action is primary and the time of action is secondary.

 You’ll recall from elementary school grammar that the major features of a verb are:

 - Person: the person(s) doing the action of the verb

 - Number: singular or plural; how many people are doing the action of the verb

 - Voice: explains the relationship between the verb and the subject, indicating whether the subject performs the action or receives the action.

 - Tense: indicates aspect.
 Only in the indicative does it express the time and/or duration of an action.

 - Mood: expresses the author’s view of the relationship of the verb’s action to reality.

 There are three persons and each can be singular or plural (number).

 - 1st person singular: I speak; plural: we speak